-The Museum presents five exhibitions a year in the galleries of the Brookwood Hall mansion, a landmark estate on Long Island's south shore.
+The Museum presents a number of exhibitions each year in the galleries of the Brookwood Hall mansion, a landmark estate on Long Island's south shore.
 Exhibitions are organized to reflect issues and concerns in the current art world.

-Through its unique Open Call program, the Museum invites all artists to submit a work for an independent curator to consider for inclusion in an annual theme show.
+Through its unique Open Call program, IAM invites artists to submit work to an independent curator to consider for inclusion in an annual themed show.
 This once-a-year event is a showcase for new talent in the tri-state area.

-The Museum maintains a growing Permanent Collection of works by leading contemporary artists, focusing on those with ties to Long Island.
-Changing exhibits are presented in the Permanent Collection Gallery.
+The Museum also maintains a growing Permanent Collection of works by leading contemporary artists, focusing on those with ties to Long Island.